alamedyang/magedocs/Obsidian/serial_dialogs.md

 ### Free Response

 - At the prompt, the player types in whatever they like.
-If what they typed matches the label, the given script will run in the current script slot.
+If what they typed matches the label, the given script will run in the current [[scripts#Script Slots|script slot]].
 - If they did not type something valid, the next action (underneath the show or concat serial dialog action) will execute.
+This is the only type of dialog option that will fall through.
 - The user's response is case insensitive.
 (The label `"CAT"` will match the user input of `cat`.)

 ```mgs{6-7}